FarzamMohammadi/ado-express/README.md

     [EXAMPLE CONFIGURATION](#deploy-via-release-number-1)

 ## Deploy via stage/environment
+The use of a deployment plan file is required.
+The default deployment plan can be found [here](./ado_express/files/deployment).
 - How does it work?
     - Goes through each release definition in the deployment plan.
 Then finds and deploys latest release based on RELEASE_STAGE_NAME.
     - **Target**: Found by going through all the releases in release definition.
 Then selecting the last release successfully deployed to stage specified by *VIA_STAGE_SOURCE_NAME*